Di0nigi/friendio/README.md

 # friendio

-A fake social media to prank friends
+A social media proof of concept